Frequently Asked Questions

 Unfortunately, the only way to truly know if an olive oil is extra virgin is to conduct a lab test.
 Obviously, you’re not going to send every olive oil you buy out for lab tests (talk about expensive).
 Read more about the interesting truth of the Italian olive oil industry here.

 Other than conducting a lab test, there is no full proof way of knowing the olive oil you’re buying is extra virgin.
 Thankfully, there are a few rules you can follow to play it safe.

-In addition, try to buy from small producers that you know and that have a high turn over (like us).
+In addition, try to buy from small producers that you know and that have a high turnover (like us).
 Small companies that sell out are your best bet because they can’t simply turn around and buy more oil.
-When their olive oil is sold out, it’s sold out and you have to wait until next harvest.
+When their olive oil is sold out, it’s sold out and you have to wait until the next harvest.

 We know this goes against the ‘instant everything’ time we live in, but this is the nature of farming and harvesting, it happens in seasons.
 There is no such thing as ‘unlimited’ with EXAU.
 Sorry!